Lake Speed: 1980–1984

-In 1980 after considering racing in other series such as Formula One, CART, and IMSA, and getting advice from current Charlotte Motor Speedway promoter, Humpy Wheeler, Speed chose to go NASCAR racing.
-According to Speed, "It was the highest mountain to climb."
-Speed's relative unfamiliarity with the NASCAR scene led him to buy his first car from someone in Chicago.
-Speed started nineteen races in his rookie year scoring an eighth at Darlington Speedway in his third career start.
+In 1980 Speed started nineteen races in his rookie year scoring an eighth at Darlington Speedway in his third career start.
 Speed also scored finishes of seventh at the spring Talladega Superspeedway race, eighth at Talladega's fall event, seventh at Charlotte's fall event and eighth at the season ending race at Ontario Motor Speedway.
 Speed finished 22nd in overall points and second to Jody Ridley in the rookie of the year standings.

 In 1981, Speed again ran his own operation starting 27 of the 31 races on the schedule.
 Lake was unable to qualify for the 1981 Daytona 500, but did manage to win the thirty-lap consolation race, leading the race from start to finish.
 He scored a ninth-place finish in both races at Rockingham and at Bristol.
 He followed that up with a seventh in Martinsville Speedway's spring event, an eighth at the now-defunct Texas World Speedway and a sixth in the late summer Talladega event.
 Speed's final top ten would come at Bristol in August where he finished seventh.
 The final points tally came up with Speed finishing eighteenth in points.
 One special footnote for Speed during the '81 season was that he enabled future NASCAR pace car driver Elmo Langley to start his 536th and final NASCAR race at Dover in the Mason-Dixon 500.
 Langley started 29th and finished 29th completing only six laps before a driveshaft failure.

 1982 was Speed's first full year of competition on the Winston Cup circuit.
 This time, Speed was driving for the first time for another car owner, Roger Hamby.
 The beginning of the season was a struggle with Speed not obtaining a top ten finish until the eleventh race, at Dover International Speedway.
 In July at Daytona, Speed scored his second top-ten finish with a ninth.
 Speed continued to struggle as the season wrapped up managing to finish sixth in the Southern 500 at Darlington and eighth at the fall event at the North Wilkesboro Speedway.
 Speed finished twentieth in points.